t4ol1n/tif/examples/jaxrs-jms-http/README.txt

  * From within the Talend Service Factory OSGi container:
      From the OSGi command line, run:
-         activemq:create-broker
+         features:install tif-messaging (needs to be done only once) activemq:create-broker
      That will create a new broker broker with the defaults and will then start it.